wutaotao2015/wutaotao2015.github.io/source/_posts/09172019-Java3_Core10Note.md

 and hibernate config terrifies me, after all these years, it almost becomes a ghost, that means, all the technical debt will remain to be paid back if you are still using it, hahahaha.

+ 2021-03-25 15:13:44 added:
+ today I found the above error's real problem, and it shows the cause why the same configuration works in one project and not working in another one, as I found out later, I copy the aop pointCut execution expression is wrong, and add transactional annotation bypass the wrongness, so finally just use default transaction is fine, no need to use transactional in purpose.

 <hr />